The Overlooked Importance of Heading Tags for SEO

 4) Add Keywords Into Your Headers

-When we say include keywords, we’re not talking about stuffing your headers.
+When we say include keywords, we’re not talking about keyword stuffing your headers.
 Only include your targeted keywords in the header if they are relevant and meaningful to the piece of content directly below.
 We suggest designing your content for uses and then optimizing for SEO elements after.

 5) Optimize for Featured Snippets